SW-Social Work Courses

 SW 100.
 Introduction to Social Work.
 3 Hours.

-The overall goal of this course is to introduce students to the value-based profession of social work.
-More specifically, the students will have the opportunity to learn about social work's history, mission, professional values and theoretical frameworks (e.g. the systems/ecological perspective).
+This course introduces students to the value-based profession of social work.
+Students will have the opportunity to learn about social work's history, mission, professional values and theoretical frameworks (e.g. the systems/ecological perspective).
 Furthermore, students will explore areas in generalist practice and the varied roles and responsibilities of the social work profession.
 Students will be afforded the opportunity to examine their own personal values and how those values influence their views on social welfare problems and issues.
-SW 100 is required for students majoring or minoring in social work, and is open to others as an elective.
-Students generally take SW 100 while completing other core requirements.

 SW 200.
 Professional Communication in Social Work.
 3 Hours.

-An introduction to the techniques of professional writing for social work practitioners.
+This course introduces the techniques of professional writing for social work practitioners.
 The course is designed to enhance professional and academic writing skills.
 Students will study how to craft narratives for funding applications, case records, and advocacy materials.
+Students will be introduced to the APA style.
 Additionally, students will complete a technology module focusing on information technology skills such as word processing, using presentation software, and communication skills with digital and social media.
+This is a writing intensive course.

 SW 201.
 Evidence-Based Social Work Practice.
 3 Hours.